yunojuno/elasticsearch-django/elasticsearch_django/mappings/README.md

 # ElasticSeach Mappings

-This directory contains the ElasticSearch index mappings.
+This directory contains the Elasticsearch index mappings.
 Each file describes a single index, with the name of the file matching the name of the index. e.g. `profiles.json` describes the profiles index.